d2l-ai/d2l-en/contrib/chapter_crashcourse/chapter-one-problem-set.md

 # Problem 4 Work Area
 ```

 Problem 5: Create a vector [0,1], and another vector [1,0], and use mxnet to calculate the angle between them.
-Remember that the dot product of two vectors is equal to the cossine of the angle between the vectors, and that the arccos function is the inverse of cosine.
+Remember that the dot product of two vectors is equal to the cosine of the angle between the vectors, and that the arccos function is the inverse of cosine.

 ```python